Glemhel/fse_database_task/README.md

 + Using online tools [Sqlfiddle](http://sqlfiddle.com/#!17/666ef/40)

-+ Localy on you mahine using docker
++ Locally on you machine using docker
-+ Localy on you mahine
++ Locally on you machine

 ---